UltraSuite/ultrasuite-doc/docs/index.md

-## Citation
+## Citations

-If using data or code from UltraSuite, please provide appropriate web links and cite the following paper:
+If using data from **UXTD, UXSSD, or UPX**, please cite the following paper:

-* Eshky, A., Ribeiro, M. S., Cleland, J., Richmond, K., Roxburgh, Z.,  Scobbie, J., & Wrench, A. (2018) **Ultrasuite: A repository of ultrasound and acoustic data from child speech therapy sessions**.
+[1] Eshky, A., Ribeiro, M. S., Cleland, J., Richmond, K., Roxburgh, Z.,  Scobbie, J., & Wrench, A. (2018) **Ultrasuite: A repository of ultrasound and acoustic data from child speech therapy sessions**.
 Proceedings of INTERSPEECH.
 Hyderabad, India. [[pdf](http://homepages.inf.ed.ac.uk/aeshky/pub/aeshky_IS18.pdf)] [[bibtex](http://homepages.inf.ed.ac.uk/aeshky/pub/aeshky_IS18.bib)]

+If using data from the **Tongue and Lips (TaL) corpus**, please cite the following paper:

+[2] Ribeiro, M. S., Sanger, J., Zhang, J.-X., Eshky, A., Wrench, A., Richmond, K.,& Renals, S. (2021).  **TaL: a synchronised multi-speaker corpus of ultrasound tongue imaging, audio, and lip videos.** Proceedings of the IEEE Workshop on Spoken Language Technology (SLT).
+Shenzhen, China